Rokt33r/reduxlet/readme.md

 - `params.dispatchMapProps` : Same to `dispatchMapProps` argument of `connect`.
 It doesn't only pass `dispatch`, also pass `actions` bound by `bindActionCreators` (default: dispatch => ({...boundActions, dispatch}))
 - `params.mergeProps` : Same to `mergeProps` argument of `connect`. (default: state => state)
 - `params.options` : Same to `options` argument of `connect`.
-  - `params.options.pure` : It prevent If this set false, always render every dispatch and props change. (default: true)
+  - `params.options.pure` : If this set false, always render every dispatch and props change.
+So, it will ignore other options too. (default: true)
-  - `params.options.areStatesEqual` : If true, use strict equal by default
+  - `params.options.areStatesEqual` : Use `strictEqual` by default
-  - `params.options.areOwnPropsEqual` : Use strict equal by default
+  - `params.options.areOwnPropsEqual` : Use `shallowEqual` by default
-  - `params.options.areStatePropsEqual` : Use strict equal by default
+  - `params.options.areStatePropsEqual` : Use `shallowEqual` by default
-  - `params.options.areMergedPropsEqual` : Use strict equal by default
+  - `params.options.areMergedPropsEqual` : Use `shallowEqual` by default

-#### Miscellaneous

-- `params.devtool` : Connect the inner store to redux-devtool.
-**Redux Devtool can communicate only one store.
-So, if you trying to connect multiple stores, devtool shows only the last connected one**
+## Contribution

+I'm not good at English.
+If you find some weired expression or typos, feel free to create an issue.

 ## License